russmckendrick/records/content/albums/all-the-colours-of-you-18997504/index.md

 ---
 title: "James - All The Colours Of You"
-album_artist: "James"
+artist: "James"
-album_title: "All The Colours Of You"
+album_name: "All The Colours Of You"
 date: 2021-06-04
 release_id: "18997504"
 slug: "all-the-colours-of-you-18997504"
+hideSummary: true
 cover:
     image: "all-the-colours-of-you-18997504.jpg"
+    alt: "All The Colours Of You by James"
+    caption: "All The Colours Of You by James"
-tags: ["Pop"]
+genres: ["Pop"]
-hideSummary: true
+styles: ["Indie Pop"]
 ---

 ## Tracklisting